edjacob25/WhatsApp-Analyzer/README.md

 # WhatsApp-Analyzer
-A JavaFX application which analyzes the textfile of a Whatsapp conversation, currently just working with the exportation format of Spanish(USA)
+A JavaFX application which analyzes the textfile of a Whatsapp conversation, currently just working with the format of Spanish exports (dd/MM/yyy), not sure it will work with any other export format.

 ## Features
 - Message count